How to Become a School Counselor

 Necessary Skills and Qualities

-Any counselor, particularly those who are employed in a school setting, must maintain high ethical and professional standards at all times.
+Any counselor - particularly those who are employed in school settings - must maintain high ethical and professional standards at all times.
 School counselors often have serious legal responsibilities, such as state laws that mandate the reporting of suspected abuse, and must be able to deal with delicate and potentially damaging situations.
+Counselors also must maintain healthy boundaries with their students, providing an open, empathic environment without becoming inappropriately involved.

-Finally, an effective school counselor is compassionate, understanding, and enjoys working with people of all ages, from youth to parents and school staff members.
+Finally, equipped with compassion and understanding an effective school counselor enjoys working with people of all ages, from youth to parents and school staff members.
 School counselors must possess the ability to read personalities and potential, in order to guide the decisions that will have a lifelong impact on their students.
+A school counselor should be able to listen to students’ needs and interests in order to collaborate with them to select an optimal career path.
+A good school counselor will never dictate to students what their career path should be; rather, a counselor should listen to the student’s interests, assess his or her abilities, and provide information about a variety of appropriate options.

 Opportunities for Advancement